camhammel/checkers/README.md

 Icons used from [hugeicons](hugeicons.com) (including favicon).

-With more time, would have prioritized E2E tests and a cleaner way to sync local storage state, e.g. via something similar to [useLocalStorage](https://vueuse.org/core/useLocalStorage/).
+With more time, would have prioritized a more refined initial state, E2E tests, and a cleaner way to sync local storage state, e.g. via something similar to [useLocalStorage](https://vueuse.org/core/useLocalStorage/).
 Admittedly, colour themes would have likely came after!

 ### Thank you for the opportunity 🙏